br3nd0g/Sky-Scraper/README.md

 # Sky-Scraper
 The game that I made for Replit's MadeWithReplit hackathon during march 2022, using Kaboom.js.
 To play the game you click or press space to jump between two buildings.

-[Kaboom.js](https://kaboomjs.com/) is a subset of JavaScript created by Replit which works as a game engine, handling physics and collision all from the code.
-It renders the game in browser, using HTML.
+[Kaboom.js](https://kaboomjs.com/) is a subset of JavaScript created by Tiga Wu, a team member at Replit.
+It works as a game engine, handling physics and collision all from the code.
+It renders the game in browser, using HTML Canvas.

 With this game I was one of the four honourable mentions in the MadeWithReplit hackathon.